Zacklikescats/Meow_Meow-discord-bot/README.md

 npm i discord.js<br>
 npm i dotenv

-Frequently run these scripts to keep this bot up to date.
+Frequently run these installs to keep this bot up to date.

     //meows in every channel
     setInterval(() => {